dlemire60/dlemire60.github.io/index.md

     sections.

-  - *Paragraph formatting*, where you control things like indents, justification, line spacing with, before and after paragraphs, and some aspects of page breaks.
+  - *Paragraph formatting*, where you control things like indents, justification, line spacing within, before and after paragraphs, and some aspects of page breaks.

-  - *Structural formatting*, where you use Heading styles give a document a hierarchical structure (sections, subsections, sub-subsections, and so forth), plus the use of styles in general to make all of this easier and more consistent.
+  - *Structural formatting*, where you use Heading styles to give a document a hierarchical structure (sections, subsections, sub-subsections, and so forth), plus the use of styles in general to make all of this easier and more consistent.